Extended Benefits unemployment program ending in Kansas

-SHAWNEE, KANSAS (KCTV) -- Kansans who were counting on extended unemployment benefits amid the pandemic will see those payments go away.
+SHAWNEE, KS (KCTV) -- Kansans who were counting on extended unemployment benefits amid the pandemic will see those payments go away.

 The United States Department of Labor notified the state that the unemployment insurance Extended Benefits (EB) program is no longer active.
 This means Kansans’ last payable week on the EB program will be the week ending on Dec.
 12.